andrewhodel/omnisindustria/index.md

 ## Contributing

-This wiki is powered by <a href="https://github.com/andrewhodel/git-wiki">git-wiki</a> which means that anyone on <a href="http://github.com">Github</a> can edit it with a pull request.
+This wiki is powered by https://github.com/andrewhodel/git-wiki so anyone on http://github.com can edit it with a pull request.

 The repository is located at - https://github.com/andrewhodel/omnisindustria